 Chase’s top travel card is one of the best for quickly earning Ultimate Rewards (UR) points.
 This card earns 3x points for Dining as well as General Travel.

-Like the Citi Prestige, the Sapphire Reserve has a sign-up bonus of 50,000 points.
+Like the Citi Prestige, the Chase Sapphire Reserve has a sign-up bonus worth 50,000 points.
 It can be earned after spending $4,000 in the first three months.
 This card also comes with some nice perks including Priority Pass airport lounge access, a $300 general travel credit, and a Pre-TSA / Global Entry fee waiver credit.

 Check out the Chase Sapphire Preferred if you’re averse to paying a $450 annual fee but still want to earn UR points.
 You will earn 2x points for the same categories as the Reserve, but it will only cost you $95 per year.